 COVID-19 has had an unprecedented impact on the U.S. economy and likely will for quite some time.
 For service stocks, the pandemic has been a mixed bag of good and bad news.

 Services that improve the stay-at-home way of life and promote financial wellness have done very well.
-For example, utilities that keep you cool in the summer and cloud computing services that keep the websites you shop on running are doing great.
-The same is seen in the media space, as more people watch the news to monitor the pandemic situation.
+For example, utilities that keep you cool in the summer and cloud computing service providers that keep the websites you shop on running are doing great.
+Fast food restaurants like McDonald’s have done well, as have companies in the media space as both drive-thrus and news outlets are becoming consumer staples.

 At the same time, there has been quite a bit of promising news on the treatment side of the equation.